luxzg/WSL2-fixes/scratchbook.md

 ```

 ### NetPlan, NetworkManager, GUI - networking
-This is just for people wanting to use NetPlan and NetworkManager, eg. if they have lots of VPNs etc
+This is just for people wanting to use NetPlan and NetworkManager, eg. if they have lots of VPNs etc.

 - you first need networking to work in any way (see guides) so you can use `apt` to install new packages
-- once you have working connection run in WSL:
+- once you have working connection run these commands in WSL:
 ```
 sudo su
   <password>
 apt install network-manager
 apt install network-manager-gnome
 ```
-- with packages installed we need to reconfigure networking, if you've used systemd guide that means deleting some files, creating new ones
+- with packages installed we need to reconfigure networking, if you've used `systemd` guide that means deleting some files, and creating new ones
-- we create one empty files to let NetworkMAnager know it will manage connections
+- we create one empty files to let NetworkManager know it will manage connections
-- we remove old .network config that contains networkd configuration
+- we remove old `.network` config that contains `networkd` configuration
-- we remove old resolv.conf that was manually created to manage DNS (nameservers)
+- we remove old `resolv.conf` that was manually created to manage DNS (nameservers)
 - we create link to new resolved stub allowing it to manage DNS behind the scenes
-- we create actual NetPlan config (DHCP, later we can change in GUI)
+- we create actual NetPlan config (DHCP, later we can change this in GUI)
 ```
 touch /etc/NetworkManager/conf.d/10-globally-managed-devices.conf
 rm /lib/systemd/network/wsl_external.network